You're all set!

 Never Confusing the Last Month's Rent with the Deposit

-Knowing Your Entitlement
+Knowing Your Entitlement as a Tenant for Security Deposit

 Following Up Regularly with the Landlord

-If none of these methods work, try asking nicely, publicly and repeatedly.
+If none of these methods work, try asking nicely, publicly, and repeatedly.
 With some luck, your owner might cave in and give you the money that is due.
-But we hope that you find good landlords who follow rules, all the best for your house search.
+But we hope that you find good landlords who follow rules.
+All the best for your house search.
 Remember, to get a home without paying any brokerage, choose NoBroker and click below for more details.

-Q1.
 Why do landlords hold on to the deposit amount?

-Ans- Most landlords or house owners hate losing tenants, the main reason for this is that they will have to give back the hefty deposits they collected as collateral.
+Ans: Most landlords or house owners hate losing tenants, the main reason for this is that they will have to give back the hefty deposits they collected as collateral.
 The other is the fact they know their home will be unoccupied, and they will end up losing money.
 In order to save themselves from losing so much money, they normally withhold the deposit you paid them.

 Q2.
 Why is the rental agreement for getting the deposit amount back from the landlord?

-Ans- The first rule of renting a home is getting a good rental agreement done before moving in.
+Ans: The first rule of renting a home is getting a good rental agreement done before moving in.
 The rental agreement, if drafted well, will have a point about the deposit and the terms and conditions under which it will be refunded.

 Q3.
 How do I prove I have not violated any terms of the deposit refund?

-Ans- A good way to prove that you’re not violating the terms of the agreement and that you’re leaving the house in the same condition as when you moved in is with photographic evidence.
+Ans: A good way to prove that you’re not violating the terms of the agreement and that you’re leaving the house in the same condition as when you moved in is with photographic evidence.
 Take walk-through pictures of the house (ideally) before you move in and even after when you’re moving out.

 Q4.
 How do I take the law’s help to get the deposit amount refunded from the landlord?

-Ans- If talking to your landlord does not help, the next thing you can do is talk to a lawyer.
+Ans: If talking to your landlord does not help, the next thing you can do is talk to a lawyer.
 He will help you frame a Legal Notice and send it to your landlord.
 If this still doesn’t work, try filing a civil suit in court for the recovery of the security deposit from the landlord.

 Q5.
 Is the landlord legally mandated to notify me in case my tenancy is being ended?

-Ans- Your landlord is legally mandated to give you a notice in case your tenancy is being ended, typically ranging for 30 days.
+Ans: Your landlord is legally mandated to give you a notice in case your tenancy is being ended, typically ranging for 30 days.

 Recommended Reading